-The Committee also benefits from the attendance of the Company's auditors at all Committee meetings throughout the year.
+The Committee also benefits from the attendance of the Company's auditors (and the CEO and Chief Financial Officer (CFO)) at all Committee meetings throughout the year.

 The Audit & Risk Committee's functions are described in its charter, which is reviewed annually and updated as required, and is published on the Company's website.
 These functions include: